 Leverage our domestic and international distribution network.
 VOXX International Corporation has a highly expansive distribution network.
-Our distribution network, which includes OEM's, car dealers, automotive manufacturers, various types of retailers and chain stores, mass merchandisers, distributors, ecommerce platforms, system integrators, communication network providers, smart grid manufacturers, banks, cinema operators, healthcare providers and equipment manufacturers, the U.S. military, and private security providers should allow us to increase our market penetration.
+Our distribution network, which includes OEM's, car dealers, automotive manufacturers, various types of retailers and chain stores, mass merchandisers, distributors, e-commerce platforms, system integrators, communication network providers, smart grid manufacturers, banks, cinema operators, healthcare providers and equipment manufacturers, the U.S. military, and private security providers should allow us to increase our market penetration.
 We intend to capitalize on new and existing distribution outlets to further grow our business across our three operating segments, both domestically and abroad.

 Grow our international presence.
 We have an international presence through our local subsidiaries in Europe, as well as operations in Canada and China.
 We also continue to export from our domestic operations in the United States.
-Our strategy remains to diversify our exposure to any particular geography, while expanding our product offerings and distribution touch points across the world.
+Our strategy remains to diversify our geographic exposure, while expanding our product offerings and distribution touch points across the world.

 Pursue strategic and complementary acquisitions.
 We continue to monitor economic and industry conditions in order to evaluate potential strategic and synergistic business acquisitions that are expected to allow us to leverage overhead, penetrate new markets and expand our existing business distribution.
 Over the past several years, the Company has employed an M&A strategy to build its brand portfolio and enhance its product offering in higher margin product categories, while at the same time, exiting lower margin and commoditized product lines, resulting in improved bottom-line performance.
-The Company is focused on continuing to grow organically, but may pursue opportunistic acquisitions to augment our automotive (primarily with OEM accounts), Consumer Accessories and Premium Audio segments.
+The Company is focused on continuing to grow organically, but may pursue opportunistic acquisitions to augment our Automotive Electronic (primarily with OEM accounts), Consumer Electronic and Biometric segments.

 Maintain disciplined acquisition criteria.
 Virtually all of our acquisitions have been made to strengthen our product offerings, customer reach and growth potential across our operating business segments.
-Our strategy remains to acquire complimentary businesses, products and/or assets in our Automotive, Premium Audio and Consumer Accessories operating segments.
+Our strategy remains to acquire complimentary businesses, products and/or assets in our Automotive Electronic, Consumer Electronic, and Biometric operating segments.
 Additionally, acquisitions should have a gross margin structure equal to or higher than our consolidated gross margins, and we will continue to look for acquisitions where we can leverage our corporate overhead and resources.
-Furthermore, it is important that management remains with Voxx as part of the acquisition, as their legacy expertise, knowledge of both the inner workings of their respective companies and the end-markets they serve are paramount to successfully running operations and achieving growth.
+Furthermore, it is important that management remains with Voxx as part of the acquisition, as their legacy expertise and knowledge of both the inner workings of their respective companies and the end-markets they serve are paramount to successfully running operations and achieving growth.
 We also pursue acquisitions that will be accretive for the Company and its shareholders in the first year such acquisitions are made.

 Rapidly integrate acquired businesses.
 One of the more compelling factors as to why acquired businesses choose VOXX International Corporation is that we are perceived as both a financial and strategic partner.
 We are operators, and companies view their association with us as a positive for the future of their businesses in that we can provide resources and support that others in our sector, or in the Private Equity community, cannot.
 Our strategy upon acquisition, and in the years that follow, is to leverage our corporate strengths and integrate acquisitions into our operations.
 We provide accounting, MIS, warehouse and logistics support, as well as a host of value-added services that enable acquired companies to lower their cost basis and improve profitability.
 In recent years, we have consolidated facilities in our German operations and in Indiana, where we brought our RCA® and Klipsch operating groups together.
+We have also fully integrated our Rosen acquisition into our Florida operations and are in the process of integrating our latest acquisition of the VSHC.